ThiagoSchetini/archinstaller-guide/README.md

 9 On selecting profile desktop choose the correct GPU driver like proprietary for most of nvidia cards

-10 Confirm pipewire as audio server (modern one)
+10 Confirm `pipewire` as audio server (modern one)

-11 For most workstations, mark only one kernel `linux-zen` (+performance, +power, -throughput), check on `https://liquorix.net/`
+11 For most workstations, mark only one kernel `linux-zen` (+performance, +power, -throughput).
+You can read more about linux-zen kernel improvements on https://liquorix.net/

 12 Put aditional packages like `firefox`

-13 On Network, choose NetworkManager
+13 On Network, choose `NetworkManager`

-14 On Timezone choose the right one for you like America/Sao_Paulo
+14 On Timezone choose the right one for you like `America/Sao_Paulo`

 15 On Optional Repositories do not forget to mark `multilib` for most workstations